Liukyle1/Service-Billing/README.md

 ---

-📝 Sample Data
+## 📝 Contributing

 - You can find some pre-filled data in setup_service_billing.sql to test:
 - Sample services: Web Design, SEO Optimization, Cloud Hosting
-- Sample clients already linked to services'
+- Sample clients already linked to services

 ---

-📌 Notes
+## 📌 Notes

 - Make sure service_billing.db and main.py are in the same directory
 - The GUI will open in a new window — use it to add/view/manage client-service data